aaronnorby/reduction/README.md

 A very simple component that includes a click handler to illustrate how an action creator passed down using `bindActionCreators` could be used.

+## `src/styles/`

+A css reset in included because I use them sometimes.
+Otherwise it's just a more or less empty stylesheet.